-The Company has covered the professional liability risks arising from the management of funds that do not comply with the UCITS Directive, known as alternative investment funds (hereinafter referred to as "AIF") and that are due to the professional negligence of its bodies or employees by the following: equity amounting to at least 0.01% of the value of the portfolio of all the AIFs under management.
-This amount will be reviewed and adjusted on an annual basis.
+The Company has covered the professional liability risks arising from the management of funds that do not comply with the UCITS Directive, known as alternative investment funds (hereinafter referred to as "AIF") and that are due to the professional negligence of its bodies or employees by the following: equity amounting to at least 0.01% of the value of the portfolios of all AIFs managed, with this amount being reviewed and adjusted annually.
 This equity forms part of the liable capital stated above.

-5. Custodian
+5. Depositary

 The KAGB provides for a separation between the management and custody of assets.
-The Custodian holds the assets in blocked custodian accounts and blocked accounts.
-In the case of assets that cannot be held in custody, the custodian assesses whether the Company has acquired ownership of these assets.
+The Depositary holds the assets in blocked custodian accounts and blocked accounts.
+In the case of assets that cannot be held in custody, the Depositary assesses whether the Company has acquired ownership of these assets.
 It monitors whether the Company disposes of the assets in accordance with the provisions of the KAGB and the Terms and Conditions of Investment.
-Investments in bank deposits with another credit institution and disposals of these bank deposits are permitted only with the approval of the Custodian.
-The Custodian must grant its approval if such investment or disposition complies with the Terms and Conditions of Investment and the provisions of the KAGB.
+Investments in bank deposits with another credit institution and disposals of these bank deposits are permitted only with the approval of the Depositary.
+The Depositary must grant its approval if such investment or disposition complies with the Terms and Conditions of Investment and the provisions KAGB.

-The Custodian, furthermore, has the following specific responsibilities:
+The Depositary, furthermore, has the following specific responsibilities:

-- Issuing and redeeming Fund units; - Ensuring that the issue and redemption of units, as well as the calculation of the unit value, are carried out in accordance with the provisions of the KAGB and the Terms and Conditions of Investment; - Ensuring that, with regard to transactions for the joint account of investors, the equivalent value is received into its custody within the customary deadlines; - Ensuring that the income of the Fund is used in accordance with the provisions of the KAGB and the Terms and Conditions of Investment; - Monitor credit borrowing by the Company on behalf of the Fund and, where appropriate, approve credit borrowing.
+- issuing and redeeming Fund units; - ensuring that the issue and redemption of units, as well as the calculation of the unit value, are carried out in accordance with the provisions of the KAGB and the Terms and Conditions of Investment; - ensuring that, with regard to transactions for the joint account of investors, the equivalent value is received into its custody within the customary deadlines; - ensuring that the income of the Fund is used in accordance with the provisions of the KAGB and the Terms and Conditions of Investment; - Monitor borrowings by the Company on behalf of the Fund and, where appropriate, approve the borrowing.

-Company name, legal form and registered office of the Custodian
+Company name, legal form and registered office of the Depositary

-The Company has appointed BNP Paribas Securities Services S.C.A., Frankfurt branch, which has its registered office in Frankfurt am Main, as the Custodian.
-Its main activities are services in relation to the processing and safekeeping of securities, and securities lending transactions and custodian transactions for German investment funds.
+The Company has appointed BNP Paribas S.A.
+Germany Branch with its registered office in Frankfurt am Main as depositary with the task of holding the Fund's assets in safekeeping.
+This is a credit institution under German law.
+Its main activities are services in relation to the processing and safekeeping of securities, and securities lending transactions and custodian bank transactions for German investment funds.